minprog/programmeren-1/problems/big-o/index.md

 	}

-## How to Check Your Answers
+## Checking your answers

-Log into your CS50 IDE and upload your `answers.txt`.
-Then simply run:
+Use:

     check50 -l minprog/cs50x/2020/bigo

-`check50` will check the correctness of your answers, but also be sure to provide your reasoning.
+`check50` will only check the correctness of your answers.
+Be sure to also provide your reasoning.